Tur\'an Problems for Mixed Graphs: Introduction

 Motivated by this line of inquiry, a more general, fundamental family of questions in extremal combinatorics are the so-called \emph{Tur\'an-type questions}, which seek to understand how large a graph-like object can be when we forbid certain substructures from appearing.
 Perhaps the most well-known such question is the hypergraph Tur\'an problem, a rich and fertile area of research which has attracted much attention and where even very simple-seeming questions are wide open; see \cite{keevash} for a survey of such extremal hypergraph results.
 Other Tur\'an-type problems of substantial interest include the rainbow Tur\'an problem (on edge-colored graphs) \cite{rainbow-turan} and the directed-graph Tur\'an problem \cite{brown_erdos_simonovits}.

 In this work, we study natural Tur\'an problems for \emph{mixed graphs}, graph-like objects that can have both directed and undirected edges.

 \begin{definition} A \emph{mixed graph} $G = (V, E)$ consists of vertex set $V$ and edge set $E$.
 Each edge $e \in E$ is a pair of distinct vertices $u, v \in V$, that is either \emph{undirected} (denoted $e = uv = vu$) or \emph{directed} (denoted $e = u\widecheck v = \widecheck v u$).
 For a directed edge $u\widecheck v$, the vertex $v$ is the \emph{head} vertex of the edge, and $u$ the \emph{tail}.
 There is at most one edge on any pair of vertices.
+Two vertices are considered adjacent if they are connected by any edge, regardless of whether the edge is directed or undirected.

 Let $\ecundir{G}$ and $\ecdir{G}$ be the number of undirected and directed edges in mixed graph $G$ respectively, and let $\alpha(G) = \frac{\ecundir{G}}{\binom{v(G)}2}$ and $\beta(G) = \frac{\ecdir{G}}{\binom{v(G)}2}$ be the \textit{undirected} and \textit{directed} \textit{edge densities} of $G$, respectively. \end{definition}